-- 1. Search service generates a search index utilizing the Service registry to discover the appropriate Inventory service(s) for obtaining the metadata for the index.
+- 1. Search service generates a search index utilizing the Service registry to discover the appropriate Inventory (Registry) service(s) for obtaining the metadata for the index.
 Tailoring of the search index enables support for the Node-specific search tools. - 2.
 Data Consumer submits a query for data through a portal / web site interface. - 3.
-Portal / web site interface forwards the query to the local Search service. - 4.
-Search service returns results to the portal / web site interface with options for retrieving product(s) that match the query criteria.
-The Data Consumer may place a special request to the Order service, if one is available at the Node, based on the results returned.
+Portal / web site interface forwards the query to the local Search service.

-5. Data Consumer makes a request to the Transport service for delivery of the product(s).
+- 4. Search service returns results to the portal / web site interface with options for retrieving product(s) that match the query criteria. - 5.
+Data Consumer makes a request to the Transport service for delivery of the product(s).